Rooms on Fire

-In the accompanying music video for "Rooms on Fire", Nicks is seen holding a baby dressed in white, played by her goddaughter.
+In the accompanying music video for "Rooms on Fire", directed by Marty Callner, Nicks is seen holding a baby dressed in white, played by her goddaughter.
 "Rooms on Fire" was performed sporadically at Nicks' live concerts up until New Year's Eve of 1999, though it has yet to be played live since then.
 Nearly 30 years after original release, Nicks planned to sing "Rooms on Fire" on the 24 Karat Gold Tour, but the song was cut from the setlist.

 Background and composition

-In a 1989 interview, Nicks gave personal insight as to the meaning of "Rooms on Fire":

-"Rooms on Fire is about a girl who goes through a life like I have gone through, where she finally accepts the idea that there never will be those other things in her life.
-She will never be married, she will never have children, she will never do those [that] part of life."

-The song, according to the liner notes of Timespace: The Best of Stevie Nicks, was inspired by Nicks's brief relationship with Rupert Hine.
+In a 1989 interview with Record Mirror, Nicks commented that the song was about being awestruck by a person entering the room and how the sensation can create the impression of her surroundings being set ablaze.
+Nicks elaborated on the song's lyrics in the liner notes of Timespace: The Best of Stevie Nicks, saying that they were inspired by her brief relationship with Rupert Hine.

 "The night I met Rupert Hine was a dangerous one.
 He was different from anyone else I had ever known...He was older, and he was smarter, and we both knew it.
 I hired him to do the album before we even started talking about music.
 It seemed that we had made a spiritual agreement to do a magic album...in a fabulous Dutch castle, at the top of the mountain.
 We recorded it in the formal dining room...where, upon the walls hung all these very old and expensive pieces of art...looking at us...we were never alone."

 "It always seemed to me that whenever Rupert walked into one of these old, dark castle rooms, that the rooms were on fire.
 There was a connection between us that everyone around us instantly picked up on, and everyone was very careful to respect our space...our TIMESPACE, so we all lived at the castle for about four-and-a-half months.
 I went home with him to England to mix the album at his studio...he left in December.
 I joined him there in London in January.
 We left immediately for his studio, Farmyard Studios, somewhere outside London.
 It was like being in a cottage in Wales, it was a little spooky...the atmosphere was like nothing I had ever experienced.
 Then something happened to him that simply made it impossible for us to ever be together again.
 I left him there...the rooms were still burning, but the fire had been stolen from us.
 It wasn't over love, in fact...it had nothing to do with love.
 It was just a bad situation.
 I came back to Los Angeles, a very changed woman.
 And now, long nets of white...cloud my memory...Now I remember the rooms, the music, and how truly magic the whole thing was..."